nhsconnect/gpconnect/pages/support/support_faq.md

 ## Which serialisation format should I choose as an GP Connect API consumer - JSON or XML? ##

-JSON is supported by all four GP Principal Clinical System (PCS) suppliers which makes it a natural choice for API consumers.
-In addition it is approximately 30% smaller than XML when sent over the wire.
+JSON is supported by all four GP principal clinical system (PCS) suppliers which makes it a natural choice for API consumers.
+In addition, it is approximately 30% smaller than XML when sent over the wire.

 XML is currently supported by three of the four GP PCS suppliers (Vision, Microtest and EMIS).
 If you have a strong preference to work with XML and will be using GP Connect to interoperate with specific GP PCS suppliers that support XML, then this may be a suitable choice.

-NHS Digital are investigating ways to bring XML support across all four GP PCS suppliers, however at the current time our recommendation is to use JSON.
+NHS Digital is investigating ways to bring XML support across all four GP PCS suppliers.
+However, at the current time our recommendation is to use JSON.

 For consumers with less experience working with JSON formats, [implementation tools in your language of choice](https://www.hl7.org/fhir/downloads.html) simplify the process of producing FHIR in JSON.